amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

 * Switched to a more flexible MPC driver, called Cycle Driver.
 * Added Energy PK and FlowEnergy PK.
-* Described the conceptual model.
+* Described the PDE forms of conceptual models.

 ParameterList XML